ichihara-yamato/code-panel/README.md

 ## Release Notes

 Code Panel is an extension to Visual Studio Code.
-After installing Code Panel, you can insert code for Javascript, PHP, Python, and other programming languages with a single click.
+After installing Code Panel, you can insert code for Javascript, PHP, Python, Dart, and other programming languages with a single click.
 It can help you improve your programming skills.

 ### 0.0.1

 Initial release of code panel.

+### 0.0.5

+Newly added dart.

 ---